Serhiy Mishchenko

-Serhiy Oleksandrovych Mishchenko — former president of the National Fencing Federation of Ukraine (1993 - 2012), honorary member of the National Olympic Committee of Ukraine, founder and member of the board (until 2010) of the All-Ukrainian Association of Automobile Importers and Dealers, member of the Competitiveness Council of Ukraine, chairman of «ILTA LLC» - the official importer of Peugeot, Citroën and DS Automobiles in Ukraine.
+Serhiy Oleksandrovych Mishchenko — is a Ukrainian businessman and a former president of the Ukrainian Fencing Federation (1993 — 2012).

-Serhiy Mishchenko has a PhD in economics, and is an author of 20 publications on international statistics, world trade, development of scientific and technical potential.
+Mishchenko also has a PhD in economics, and is an author of 20 publications on international statistics, world trade, development of scientific and technical potential.

 Biography

 In 1978, he graduated with honors from the Faculty of International Economic Relations of Taras Shevchenko National University of Kyiv.
 In 1987 he defended his PhD thesis on the topic: "Statistics of world trade in agricultural and food products".

 In 1978-1980 worked as a translator in the staff of the counselor of the USSR Embassy in the People's Democratic Republic of Yemen.

 From 1980 until 1982 — economist at the Institute of Socio-Economic Problems of Foreign Countries of the National Academy of Sciences of Ukraine.
-After completing postgraduate studies at the Institute of Economics of the National Academy of Sciences, he was a junior researcher at the Council for the Study of Productive Forces of the Ukrainian SSR (1985-1986).
 During 1986-1990 held the positions of a researcher, a senior researcher at the Center for Scientific and Technical Potential Research of the National Academy of Sciences of Ukraine.

-Deputy director (1990–1991) of the cooperative enterprise "Business" - Center for the analysis of business activity and market research.
-The main direction of the enterprise's work was the retraining of personnel in the field of foreign economic activity.

-In 1991, he headed the branch of Ilta Trade Finance, which was later reorganized into ILTA LLC.
-The enterprise became the center of development of various directions of business of the "ILTA" group.
-Today ILTA LLC is the official dealer of Peugeot, Citroen and DS in Ukraine.
-24% of all Peugeot cars in Ukraine were sold in ILTA's centers.
+Since 1991, Mishchenko is the head of ILTA LLC.
+Today ILTA LLC is the official dealer of Peugeot, Citroen, DS and Jeep in Ukraine (24% of all Peugeot cars were sold in ILTA's centers).
+ILTA is also the official sponsor of the Ukrainian Fencing Federation.

-Serhiy is also a founder and member of the board (until 2010) of the All-Ukrainian Association of Automobile Importers and Dealers (VAAID), member of the Board of Directors (until 2020) of the Ukrainian Association of Lessors (UAL).
-Member of the board of the Charitable Foundation of Andrew the Apostle, member of the Competitiveness Council of Ukraine.
-Vice-president of the "Rivnenske Zemlyatstvo" NGO.
+From 2002 until its liquidation, Mishchenko was the chairman of the supervisory board of the investment company IIT Invest.
+Shareholders of the ITT Group founded the Akordbank in 2009.

 Sport management

-President (1993–2012), vice-president (from 2012 to the present) of the National Fencing Federation of Ukraine.
+Mishchenko was the president (1993–2012), vice-president (from 2012 to the present) of the Ukrainian Fencing Federation.

-Deputy head of the organizing committee for the preparation and holding of the 2008 European Fencing Championship in Kyiv.
-Honorary member of the National Olympic Committee of Ukraine.
+He was also the Deputy head of the organisational committee for the preparation and holding of the 2008 European Fencing Championship in Kyiv.

+He is also a Honorary member of the National Olympic Committee of Ukraine.

+Awards and recognition

+He won the “Hero of Sports Year” award three times: in 2008, 2009 and 2010 for "Dedication to Sports" and for being "The best sports organizer of the year".